pereznetworks/MyTunes/README.md

 - clone this repo
 - open folder - save workspace as
-- remove current DOTNET MAUI, C# and D# Dev Kit extensions and packsm restart exts
+- remove current DOTNET MAUI, C# and D# Dev Kit extensions and packs
+- restart exts
 - for those who want to check for themselves
-    - the Maui Marketplace, Github Repo or Nuget info page for each pack will show the deps needed, features and rel notes
+    - the Maui Marketplace, Github Repo or Nuget info page
+        -  for each ext and pack should show the deps needed, features and rel notes

 ### 2: previous version of vscode extensions